-Oversized anatomical puppet limbs come to evocative life in a wordless meditation on life’s ephemeral beauty.
+Oversized anatomical puppet limbs come to evocative life in a wordless meditation on our relationship with impermanence.
 Influenced by Japanese Butoh and performed to a bittersweet sonic score, BODY CONCERT is a hauntingly romantic puppet/dance hybrid eschewing any traditional sense of story or character.

 Kevin Augustine executes an unusual and extremely rigorous solo choreography using his hands, feet and outstretched legs to achingly animate these foam-rubber body parts stripped of their skin in a moving sculpture of muscles, tendon and bones.